-The previous section of the Design Guidelines for Single-family Residential Development relates to land planning for subdivision maps.
-This section of the document builds upon those provisions but focuses on the master home plans.
-The single-family residential Design Guidelines provide recommendations to promote high quality neighborhoods which result in a more attractive, pedestrian friendly and sustainable environment.
-Guidelines herein are intended to supplement the singlefamily development standards in the Zoning Code.
+Section 3.1 of the Design Guidelines for Singlefamily Residential Development relates to land planning for subdivision maps.
+This Section (3.2) builds upon those provisions but focuses on the master home plans.
+The Single-family Residential Design Guidelines for master home plans provide recommendations to promote highquality neighborhoods through architectural design that is attractive, pedestrian-friendly, and environmentally sustainable.
+Guidelines herein are intended to supplement the single-family development standards in the Zoning Code.

-Design Review is required for master home plans developed for each subdivision or each individual neighborhoods in the City.
+Design Review is required for master home plans developed for each subdivision or each individual neighborhood in the City.
 Design Review approval for master home plans is required prior to issuance of building permits for model homes and all subsequent homes within the identified development.
-The City encourages variety along the streetscapes in new developments and quality of architecture for individual homes and has created these architectural Guidelines for master home plans, which achieve the following:
+The City encourages variety along the streetscapes in new developments and prioritizes high quality architecture for individual homes.
+These architectural guidelines for master home plans, which achieve the following:

-- Pedestrian friendly streetscapes where homes are oriented to the street, paseos or walkways and to open space areas. - Home designs that incorporate a diversity of architectural styles. - Variety in mass and scale of homes that is visually appealing from the street. - Landscape that complements the buildings and provides an eventual tree canopy along the street and is adapted to the local climate.
+- Pedestrian-friendly streetscapes where homes are oriented toward the street, paseos or walkways and to open space areas. - Home designs that incorporate a diversity of architectural styles. - Variety in mass and scale of homes that is visually appealing from the street. - Landscape that complements the buildings and provides an eventual tree canopy along the street and is adapted to the local climate.